brucewent/qlinks/README.md

 # qlinks

 This is a Python command line script to test the links on a web site.

-Please see the repository https://github.com/trstringer/pycli, which inspired the CLI setup.
+It was developed on Windows with Python 3.7.